Varendraaa/portfolio/content/projects/Computer-Vision.md

 ### Baseline ConvNet
 The baseline ConvNet, adapted for multi-class classification, consisted of two convolutional layers followed by a softmax-activated dense output layer for probability distributions.
+- Two convolutional layers with ReLU activation and max-pooling.
+- A dense output layer with softmax activation for multi-class probability distributions.
+- Total parameters: 18,379

 ```s
 model_1 = models.Sequential()